Are you scared of giving birth for the first time? Or, for the 10th?

 - What if I have to have a C-section?

-- How bad does labor actually hurt?
+- What does giving birth feel like?
+How bad does labor actually hurt?

 - How does a baby legit fit through my vagina?